 How to Keep an Organized Teacher’s Desk

 Keep only the absolutely essential items on your desktop.
-A stapler, tape, pen and pencil organizer, and file holder are good starting points.
+A stapler, tape, pen and pencil organizer, file holder and other important desk and office supplies are good starting points.

 Relocate the Cute

 You know all of those cute teacher-themed gifts that adorn your teacher desk?
 It is time to relocate them to a small shelf or the top of your tall filing cabinet behind your desk.
 When organizing the desktop, those “cutesy” items must find a new space to live.
 It’s great to keep them around to help inspire you and show students that you appreciate their gifts, but restricting your desk to only work-related items is critical to avoiding clutter.

 One of the keys to keeping a space organized, whether it is the entire classroom or the teacher’s desk, is to have the right containers and organizers for what you need to store.
 For the teacher’s desk, an organizer that has room for pencils and pens, file folders and essentials makes it a lot easier to keep things tidy throughout the day.
 Determine what you need to have on your desk and then find an appropriate organizer for the desktop.

 You have pared down the items on the desk and, hopefully, found an organizer that has the necessary spaces for your needs.
 It is now time to put everything in its place and label it.
 Why is it so important to label?
 Well, it not only makes it easier for substitutes to find things and put them back where they belong, but it makes you more accountable for putting things back where they need to be.